Vikaspogu/blog/content/blog/couchbase-ssl/index.md

       targetPort: 8091
 ```

-To convert certificates as couchbase expects, we are going to use an [init container](https://docs.OpenShift.com/container-platform/3.11/architecture/core_concepts/pods_and_services.html#pods-services-init-containers).
+To convert certificates as couchbase expects, we will use an [init container](https://docs.OpenShift.com/container-platform/3.11/architecture/core_concepts/pods_and_services.html#pods-services-init-containers).

-We will use an `emptyDir` volume to store cert and key in `/opt/couchbase/var/lib/couchbase/inbox/` location so that couchbase can access them.
+We will use an `emptyDir` volume to store the cert and key in the `/opt/couchbase/var/lib/couchbase/inbox/` location so that couchbase can access them.

-Init container will run sequence of commands to split certificate, place them into `/opt/couchbase/var/lib/couchbase/inbox/` location and name cert file as `chain.pem`, key as `pkey.key`.
+Init container will run a sequence of commands to split certificate, place them into `/opt/couchbase/var/lib/couchbase/inbox/` location, and name cert file as `chain.pem`, key as `pkey.key`.

-init container will look as follows:
+Init container will look as follows:

 ```yaml
 initContainers: